virgo-project/virgo/Teams/Communications/video-script.md

 When our internet infrastructure becomes open and resilient, when censorship becomes impossible due to the nature of an incentivized networks owned and operated by local communities.

-When our financial system is designed to give power to the people and environment

 When our financial system is designed to heal the people and the planet on which they depend, rather than incentivize the exploitation of it.

-When we no longer need to expend our time accounting for our taxes, but rather we are in control of where they are allocated, in an transparent and auditable model.
+When we no longer need to expend our time accounting for our taxes, but rather we are in control of where they are allocated, in a transparent and auditable model.

 When all the people of the earth feel that their voices are heard.